E – Definitions of Ailments

 – ELISA – Enzyme—linked immunoadsorbent assay.
 A test that determines the presence of a particular protein, such as an antibody, by detecting the presence of an enzyme that is linked to that protein.

-– Elixir – Substance that contains alcohol or glycerin, used as solution for or nauseating drugs.
+– Elixir – Substance that contains alcohol or glycerin, used as solution for bitter or nauseating drugs.

 – Ellagic acid – A phytochemical found in strawberries and grapes that help rid the body of free radicals.